MASTERGOKUL/Zoho-Summer-Internship/README.md

 ---

-1. The main code of sysbench is inside "Sysbench directory", it got lot of version The code that is actually running the webs are inside
+1. The main code of sysbench is inside "Sysbench directory", it got lot of versions, The code that is actually running inside the website are inside
 * sysbench -> sysbench_prepare_param.sh (to prepare database for the test)
 * sysbench -> loop_sys_param.sh (to run the test)
 * sysbench -> sys_analyse2_param.sh (to get overall the analysis of the test)